MeJustMeLOL/GCC-ARM-Linker_Python-/README.md

 @Author:MeJustMeLOL
 # GCC-ARM-Linker_Python-
-This is just an idea when the IDE asks me for $99 to compile code bigger than 120k lines.
-Warnning 1 : the module dont have  Debug itself  ,so use it caution .
+This is just an idea when the IDE asks me for $99 to compile code bigger than 120k lines. \n Warnning 1 : the module dont have  Debug itself  ,so use it caution .
 Warning 2 : i just test on code base created by Stm32Mx , and Keli package . in  Others case is beyone my expectation . about the project  it base on  2  observable  from  CMD sytax and Linker , here is description  :